tyler-technologies-oss/forge-design-system/blog/2022-11-04-welcome/index.md

 ## Next steps

 As mentioned above, this is a conversion/translation from our old website to our new and improved one.
-This is just the first step as we look forward to open sourcing our design system
+This is just the first step as we look forward to open sourcing the design system

 Before we are able to do that, we have a few things need to take care of: